Understanding Callbacks

 Some callers have more time to spare than others.
 For example, retirees may have the time to wait for a callback, while working people and businessmen don’t.

-The points that I shared will help you improve your customer service process through effective callbacks.
+When properly observed, these factors will help improve the customer service process through effective callbacks.